|

 people more aware and sensitize on the development issues.

-objectives of the Democracy Festival are
+The overall objectives of the Democracy Festival are

 " Making grassroots people, especially the youth and